 This photo, taken a few hundred meters from my home on a conventional sheep and beef farm during the worst drought in decades is evidence that certain tree species can actually improve the performance of grass.
 If only people were as observant as they are quick to dismiss the value of trees in the landscape.May 06, 2015treesgrassdrought

 Details We enjoyed a hot and sunny afternoon touring 11 people from the North Canterbury Tree Crops group.
 I think our alternative and rather unorthodox approach and philosophies were quite an eye opener for most of them...Date November 04, 2017Tags educationtrees

 Winter is a time to purchase and plant trees.
 This year we have put in 110 new trees which has basically filled up the remaining available space.
 Going forward it will mostly be shrubs or replanting specimens that don't survive.July 30, 2011treescarbonforestry

-Grafting is the process of adding a known, desirable tree onto existing, growing roots.
+Grafting is the process of adding part of a known, desirable tree onto existing, growing roots of a similar species.
 This can be done for a number of reasons such as having many types of fruit to one tree or influencing the characteristics of the tree such as size, soil requirements and disease resistance.graftfruittrees